Yena-Ahn/BrickWorX/README.md

 4. Access the web application through your browser at `http://localhost:3000`.
 5. Or access the deployed web application by visiting http://52.64.233.59:3000/.
 ### :warning: A few things to note with the deployed site:
-- any deviation from demonstrated workflow in the video bellow has not been accounted for and may result in unexpected behavoir
+- any deviation from demonstrated workflow in the video below has not been accounted for and may result in unexpected behavoir
 - upload canvas csv -> create rubric (submit) -> mark (select first student and the assignment) submit, next student, mark submit (repeat) -> review -> download
 - Does not support concurrent users and two or more attempting to mark at the same time will result in collisions